 - Start making a baby name list

 1. How much weight should you gain in the 16th week of pregnancy?

 If you were at a healthy weight when you started your pregnancy, try to gain around 12 to 14 pounds in this trimester (that is towards a total of 25 to 35 pounds for your entire pregnancy).
 If you were underweight, overweight, or carrying twins or more, your doctor may advise you to gain a little more or less.

 2. How can you keep your weight gain on track?

-According to American CDC that issues pregnancy weight gain guidelines, you should eat about 340 calories every day in your second trimester.
+According to American CDC pregnancy weight gain guidelines, you should eat about 340 calories every day in your second trimester.
 However, the caloric requirement depends on your weight and activity level.

 3. How many months is 16 weeks?